lukeonyw/netflix-analysis/README.md

-# netflix-analysis
+# Python for Data Science
-First Data Science Project
+Typically using Jupyter notebooks